Pylons/pyramid/docs/narr/hooks.rst

 Pyramid will prevent the same tween factory from being added to the tween chain more than once using configuration conflict detection.
 If you wish to add the same tween factory more than once in a configuration, you should
-either: a) use a tween factory that is an instance rather than a function or class, b) use a function or class as a tween factory with the same logic as the other tween factory it conflicts with but with a different ``__name__`` attribute or c) call :meth:`pyramid.config.Configurator.commit` between calls to :meth:`pyramid.config.Configurator.add_tween`.
+either: a) use a tween factory that is a separate globally importable instance object from the factory that it conflicts with b) use a function or class as a tween factory with the same logic as the other tween factory it conflicts with but with a different ``__name__`` attribute or c) call :meth:`pyramid.config.Configurator.commit` between calls to :meth:`pyramid.config.Configurator.add_tween`.

 If a cycle is detected in implicit tween ordering when ``over`` and ``under`` are used in any call to "add_tween", an exception will be raised at startup